There's a lot of he said, she said going around about breast implants.

 Scarring Is A Big Problem

 Nobody really likes scars.
-Depending when you get your incision (and if you have a lift) will depend on how visible your BA scars are.
+Depending when you get your incision (and if you have a lift) will depend on how visible your breast augmentation scars are.

 You might be surprised to hear that scarring isn't actually a big problem.

-A skilled surgeon and great scar management by you after you surgery should mean that within a year your scars are barely visible.
+A skilled surgeon and great scar management by you after your surgery should mean that within a year your scars are barely visible.

 Girl, thanks to gravity, your chest is going to sag as you age.
 So, getting implants won't necessarily increase the chance of your breasts drooping.
 It's down to your anatomy and how stretchy your skin is.